 Section 16(a) of the Exchange Act requires our directors and executive officers to file reports of their ownership of Glacier's common stock to the SEC.
-Based solely upon a review of the filings made with the SEC, and written representations from our directors and executive officers, we believe that all Section 16(a) filing requirements that apply to our directors and executive officers were complied with for the fiscal year ended December 31, 2020, except for one inadvertent late Form 4 filed on behalf of director David C. Boyles, dated September 1, 2020, for a stock sale that occurred in 2019.
+Based solely on a review of the filings made with the SEC and written representations from our directors and executive officers, we believe that all Section 16(a) filing requirements that apply to our directors and executive officers were complied with for the fiscal year ended December 31, 2020, except for one Form 4 filed after the due date to report a 2019 stock sale by David C. Boyles, and one Form 4 inadvertently filed two days after the deadline by each of James M. English, Douglas J. McBride, and Randall M. Chesler to report one gift in 2020.